-Founder & Director of Training
+Founder, Director of Training

-Executive Director – Oversees administrative staff, training staff, and site directors, for the betterment of the organization as a whole.
+Katie oversees administrative staff, training staff, and site directors, for the betterment of the organization as a whole.

-Responsible for evaluating each dog and trainer’s performance, and gives instruction to move forward with specific trainings methods and tasks based on a dog’s personality and propensities.
+As Director of Training, Katie is responsible for evaluating each dog and trainer’s performance, and gives instruction to move forward with specific trainings methods and tasks based on a dog’s personality and propensities.

 Site Director, San Diego